U.S. Sentencing Commission Estimates That 6,577 People Could Receive Pardons

 Many states have already created programs to assist residents in expunging, vacating, or sealing cannabis convictions.
 According to Reuters, these efforts have helped over 2 million people clear their records.

-In June, the American Medical Association adopted cannabis expungement resolution.
+In June, the American Medical Association adopted a cannabis expungement resolution.
 Expungement clinics also recently were held in Buffalo, New York in August.
 The U.S. House Judiciary Committee advanced two pieces of legislation in September that would provide relief for individuals with cannabis convictions.

 Biden’s initial pardon announcement urged state governors to issue pardons as well.
 Most recently though, Indiana Gov. Eric Holcomb stated that he would not be pardoning anyone for cannabis convictions, and instead recommended that people seeking expungement use state programs that are already in place.